So you want to start a business as a stay-at-home mom? Awesome-sauce.

 Making slow progress can feel discouraging, but there is a silver lining.

 Slow progress gives you more time to think, define, and perfect your vision.
 Take full advantage of that.

-When you don’t have time to work on your creative project or business, focus on visualizing and planning out all the details.
+When you don’t have time to work on your creative project or business, focus on planning out all the details.
 When you are changing diapers, cooking dinner, or cleaning up the spaghetti sauce, connect to your vision and ruminate.
 By doing this, you are setting the framework to manifest your vision in time.

 4. Let no household chores stand in the way of your work time

 If you are planning on working during nap time, or from 8:30- 9:45 pm, then set yourself up for success for your work time.

 Get your journal, a snack, whatever you need, and get yourself in place to work.
 Don’t let a huge pile of laundry or Facebook stop you.
 Do all that before or after your work time.

 It’s super easy to say “Well, I didn’t have time to work on my creative venture today because I had to clean up cat puke, and vacuum, and go to the store, and take a shower, and…”

 Don’t sabotage your work time by getting distracted with daily life.
 Be disciplined.

 Going along with what I just said, you can aim to make your entire day fit seamlessly around your work hour/s.